Assistive Technology for Kids with Learning Disabilities: An Overview

 Audiobooks and publications

-Electronic math worksheets are software programs that can help a user organize, align, and work through math problems on a computer screen.
+Electronic math worksheets are software programs that can help students organize, align, and work through math problems on a computer screen.
 Numbers that appear onscreen can also be read aloud via a speech synthesizer.
-This may be helpful to people who have trouble aligning math problems with pencil and paper.
+This may be helpful to students who have trouble aligning math problems with pencil and paper.
+Learn more about electronic math worksheets (opens in a new window)

 Optical character recognition